Quasi restricted maximum likelihood (qREML) algorithm for models with penalised splines or simple i.i.d. random effects

 dat$S = modmat$S # penalty matrix

-# penalized negative log-likelihood function
+# penalised negative log-likelihood function

 pnll = function(par) {